vijayanant/fossick/content/posts/Haskel-Composition-Monad.md

 type = "post"
 title = "Understanding Monads Using Function Composition" date =  "2016-05-20 20:20:45"
-keywords =  ["functional", "programming", "monads", "haskell", "composition"]
+tags =  ["functional", "programming", "monads", "haskell", "composition"] categories = ["Programming", "Haskell"]
 +++

 Today I am going to commit a crime - I am about to write one more blog relating to Monads!